ut33/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
+No, before the potentiometer is completely turned, the LED already is off.
+This is because the threshold of voltage required for the LED to turn on is higher than the lowest value from the potentiometer.
+Thus the LED turns off before the potentiometer completely turns.

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**
+There are three variables of interest to control the fade code.
+Most important is to make sure the pin number aligns with LED placement on the board.
+Then the intial value for 'brightness' and 'fadeAmount' affect the rate of fading.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**